alsalafiyyah/alsalafiyyah.github.io/_audios/grave-al-khadir-is-unknown.md

 Question:

 There is a mausoleum in our residential district where people claim the body of Al-Khadir (peace be upon him) is buried.
 When visiting this mausoleum, people bring with them candles and sweets.
 When they enter, they light the candles and start to invoke Al-Khadir and make vows to him.
 Is that considered to be an act of Bid ah (innovation in religion)?
-Please advise us

 Answer: